 Try to use your learned words in your daily living.
 For example, when you want to eat, say “Gohan wo tabetai desu. (ごはん を たべたい です。)

 Converse with a Japanese person or try to attend language meet-ups.
 This will really help improve your speaking ability.
-Though the test will not include writing and speaking, practicing how to converse will help your mind process the vocabularies really fast.
+Though the test will not include writing and speaking, practicing how to converse will help your mind process the vocabulary really fast.

 Memorize the writing system immediately for the test will be in hiragana and katakana entirely.
 Write as many charts as you can.
 You can also set your phone’s wallpaper to a katakana or a hiragana chart.
 This way, you cannot forget the characters.
 For instance, you can also set your phone language to Nihongo.